 Maxwell stresses exists in all dielectric materials, including air and even free space.
 However, the force magnitude is rather small, and it usually can cause significant deformations only at small dimension.
-However, for some materials, the effect of such forces is significantly enhanced.
-This is usually referred to as Electrostriction (Ref.
-1, Ref.
-2).

 The electromagnetic stress tensor in a vacuum (in the absence of magnetic fields) is given by (Ref.
 1):